spine-tools/Spine-Toolbox/docs/source/spine_db_editor/viewing_data.rst

 To remove these filters, select **Remove filters** from the header menus of the filtered columns.

 .. tip:: You can rearrange columns in *Stacked tables* by dragging the headers with your mouse.
-   The ordering will be remembered the next time you open the form.
+   The ordering will be remembered the next time you open Spine DB editor.

 Viewing parameter values and relationships
 ==========================================